SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Working_with_Spectrum_Analyzer_elements/Viewing_spectrum_analyzer_traces.md

   - The amplitude labels on the Y axis are updated continuously to reflect the ongoing change.

-  Upon releasing the mouse button and Ctrl, the info pane to the right of the display section automatically updates with a reference level and amplitude scale that align with the new data.
-A new uniform trace based on the updated reference level now replaces the gray area.
+  When you release the mouse button and Ctrl, the info pane to the right of the display section will automatically update with a reference level and amplitude scale that align with the new data.
+A new trace based on the updated reference level will now replace the gray area.

   > [!IMPORTANT]
   > Vertical panning is only available when the spectrum protocol includes the *Reference level* parameter.